IDEELResearch/tpallidum_genomics/README.md

 **Date:** 11/17/2021

-**Author(s):** Original code from Nick Brazeau and GATK Best Practices, adapted by Wentao Chen to include filters and optimization done by David Smajs' group.
-Most recently optimized for UNC's Longleaf cluster by Fredrick Nindo.
+**Author(s):** Original code from Nick Brazeau and GATK Best Practices.
+Adapted by Wentao Chen (see Chen W et al. J Infect Dis 2021) to include filters and optimization developed by David Smajs' group (see Grillová et al. Front.
+Microbiol 2019).
+Optimized for UNC's Longleaf cluster by Fredrick Nindo.

 ## Background